opentelekomcloud-docs/elastic-cloud-server/umn/source/service_overview/ecs_types_and_specifications/ecs_specifications/gpu-accelerated_ecss.rst

    .. note::

       Resources will be released after a P3 ECS is stopped.
 If resources are insufficient at the next start, the start may fail.
-If you want to use such an ECS for a long period of time, do not stop it.
+If you want to use such an ECS for a long period of time, do not stop the ECS.

 -  If a P3 ECS is created using a private image, make sure that the Tesla driver was installed during the private image creation.
 If not, install the driver for computing acceleration after the ECS is created.
 For details, see :ref:`Manually Installing a Tesla Driver on a GPU-accelerated ECS <en-us_topic_0149470468>`.
--  GPU-accelerated ECSs differ greatly in general-purpose and heterogeneous computing power.
+-  GPU-accelerated ECSs differ greatly in general-purpose and heterogeneous compute.
 Their specifications can only be changed to other specifications of the same instance type.
 -  GPU-accelerated ECSs do not support live migration.

 .. _en-us_topic_0097289624__section1454714546567: